funkel1989/K3s-at-home/README.md

 I prefer to use MetalLB instead of the stock K3s load balancer (Klipper) becuase MetalLB will assign 1 IP address per service for the entire cluster.
 I do not need local storage, as it defeats the pupose of failover if the data for the pod isn't also on the node the pod is running on, I will be using other storage solutions later in this document.
 I also prefer to use nginx ingress instead of Traefik.
 Both of these swaps are optional.
 It's just preference.
-If you don't want them , you need to install K3s without these options:
+If you don't want them, you should install K3s without these options:

 I installed master node with
 - curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC=" --disable traefik --disable servicelb --disable local-storage" sh -